If you are interested in pursuing a career in writing, this guide will tell you the thirteen best colleges for creative writing.

 Some are born great, some achieve greatness, and some have greatness thrust upon 'em.
 We’d like to update Shakespeare’s methods of achieving greatness by adding one more: attending the perfect college.

-But what are the best college writing programs?
-Read on to find out!
+If you’re looking for good colleges for writing, read on to learn more!
 This guide will list the top thirteen colleges for creative writing and focus on these programs’ education, experience, and costs.

 To save you the worry of searching through all of the creative writing programs the country has to offer, here are the top thirteen best colleges for creative writing.

-As the number one university for Writing in the Disciplines, Brown University is the top-ranked school to attend for students interested in creative writing.
+If you’re wondering which school has the best creative writing program, Brown University is the top-ranked college to attend for students interested in creative writing.

 In this program, students have the opportunity to conduct their own independent study on their desired topic, which gives them excellent research and writing experience.